We're an affiliate

 3. Skin conditions

-This environment is perfect for bacteria and yeast to lodge in and multiply, posing a health infection issue to your dog.
-The common signs of folded skin with bacterial infections are redness and being smelly.
+This environment is perfect for bacteria and yeast to lodge in and multiply, posing a health infection issue for your dog.
+The common signs of folded skin with bacterial infections are redness and smell.

 If you observe these symptoms, you can examine your dog and take him for further assessment to your vet who might recommend antibiotic medication to counter this problem.